 Pursuant to the Federal Reserve Act, the operations of each Reserve Bank are conducted under “the supervision and control of a board of directors” and directors “shall perform duties usually appertaining to the office of directors of banking associations and all such duties as are prescribed by law.”

-Importantly, the Board of Directors is not involved with oversight of the bank supervision and regulation function conducted by Reserve Banks under delegated authority from the Board of Governors.
+Importantly, the Board of Directors is not involved with oversight of the banking supervision and regulation function conducted by Reserve Banks under delegated authority from the Board of Governors.
 Accordingly, directors are not involved in institution-specific supervision and regulation matters, nor do they have access to confidential supervisory information.
-As described in the Reserve Bank of Minneapolis’ bylaws, there are some supervision and regulation matters of an administrative nature which will be considered by the Board of Directors, such as (i) the approval of the supervision and regulation annual budget; (ii) review of any Board of Governors’ operations review reports of the function and review and approval of internal audit reports for the function; and (iii) the appointment and compensation of the Bank’s officers (below the rank of President) with responsibility for supervision and regulation.
-Class A and Class B Directors are not even involved in the deliberations of these administrative matters, nor may they vote on supervision and regulation matters of an administrative nature.
+As described in the bylaws, there are some supervision and regulation matters of an administrative nature that may be considered by the Board of Directors, such as (i) the approval of the supervision and regulation annual budget; (ii) review of any Board of Governors’ operations review reports of the function and review and approval of internal audit reports for the function; and (iii) the appointment and compensation of Bank officers (below the rank of President) with responsibility for supervision and regulation.
+Class A and Class B Directors are not even involved in the deliberations of these administrative matters, nor may they vote on them.

-Bylaws of the Federal Reserve Bank of Minneapolis relate to the organization, operation, and its activities.
+Bylaws of the Federal Reserve Bank of Minneapolis govern the organization’s operation and its activities.